Package 'slca'

 Value

 A data.frame containing the number of parameters (Df), loglikelihood, AIC, BIC, G-squared statistics, and the residual degree of freedom for each object.
-Depending on the test argument, the p-value for the corresponding statistical test may also be included.
+If a statistical test is performed (using test), the result includes the corresponding p-value.

 See Also